vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_creditcardfraud_features_importance_1.html

-Some PCA components seem to be very relevant and will be essential for finding anomalies.
+Some :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA` components seem to be very relevant and will be essential for finding anomalies.

 Unsupervised Learning
 ++++++++++++++++++++++